bdrkreza/Red-Security-Service/README.md

 There is load more button at the end if items are more than 20 click on load more button and it shows more 20 items until it is done.

-Add item to cart
-Proceed to checkout
-Sign-in or Register
-Enter Shipping data

 Save user address in profile